I recently paid off the private mortgage insurance (PMI) on my mortgage. For me, that’s a savings of just under $200 a month…which is substantial.

-Private mortgage insurance is a monthly expense tacked onto mortgages for home purchases in which you made a down payment that was less than 20 percent of the home’s appraised value.
-Basically, PMI protects your lender in the event you default on your mortgage and the lender must sell your home.
+Private mortgage insurance is a monthly expense tacked onto certain mortgages.
+It’s usually required if you made a down payment that was less than 20% of the home’s appraised value.
+Basically, PMI protects your lender in the event that you default on your mortgage and the lender must sell your home.

-Though PMI is tax deductible through the end of 2013, most homeowners would rather save that money each month than have another write off come tax time.
-For an extra $200 a month, I could buy 40 more Frappuccinos each month, I could shop at Whole Foods instead of my regular grocery store, hire a housecleaner to clean my house every other week or — what I actually intend to do — I can put the money into my Roth IRA.
+With an extra $200 a month I could buy 40 Frappuccinos; shop at Whole Foods instead of my regular grocery store; hire a house cleaner every other week; or — what I actually intend to do — put the money into my Roth IRA.
 If you’re tired of throwing your money away on PMI, here’s how you can get rid of it.

 The easiest, albeit slowest, way to get rid of your PMI is by making your mortgage payments on time each month.
-Once your loan-to-value ratio (LTV) reaches 80 percent, you can contact your lender to begin the process of taking off the PMI.
+Once your loan-to-value ratio (LTV) reaches 80%, you can contact your lender to begin the process of taking off the PMI.

-Remember, you are aiming for 20 percent equity.
-Federal law requires mortgage lenders to notify homeowners at closing approximately how long it will take for them to reach the 80 percent loan-to-value assuming they make their regular monthly payments.
+Remember, you are aiming for 20% equity.
+Federal law requires mortgage lenders to notify homeowners at closing approximately how long it will take for them to reach the 80% loan-to-value assuming they make their regular monthly payments.
 (So dig out your old closing paperwork if you’re not quite sure.)

-If you want to speed up the process and start saving money in the long run, you may have to shell out some cash up front.
-Adding value to your home with upgrades is one way to help decrease you loan-to-value ratio.
-Remember, if your house is worth more money and you owe the same amount on the loan, you are getting closer to that 80 percent LTV where you can request that the PMI be removed from your loan.
+If you want to speed up the process and start saving money in the long run, you may have to shell out some cash upfront.
+Adding value to your home with upgrades is one way to help decrease your loan-to-value ratio.
+Remember, if your house is worth more money and you owe the same amount on the loan, you are getting closer to that 80% LTV where you can request that the PMI be removed from your loan.

 Not every type of home improvement adds substantial value to your home.
 In fact, many upgrades don’t even bring you any return beyond what you spent making the upgrades.

 If you’re lucky, the increase in value of your neighborhood (whether through your neighbors’ home improvements or the increasing value of real estate) will assist you in adding value over time without you actually having to do anything.
 That was a big help for me.
-I put 5 percent down on my home purchase in 2012 and was able to remove the Private Mortgage Insurance in 2013 without making any additional payments or refinancing.
+I put 5% down on my home purchase in 2012 and was able to remove the private mortgage insurance in 2013 without making any additional payments or refinancing.
 I did a lot of upgrades to the house and bought at the right time as the market was rising.

-Once you feel that you have an 80 percent (or less) loan to value on your home, you can contact your lender using the general customer service line.
+Once you feel that you have an 80% (or less) loan-to-value on your home, you can contact your lender using the general customer service line.
 Each lender has a different protocol for exactly how they process PMI removal requests.
 Some will ask that you pay for an appraisal and then send the appraisal in to them for review, while others will review your history of payments to make sure that you qualify prior to requesting that you pay for the appraisal.

 In any case, the process isn’t free.
-You should expect to pay around $400-550 for an appraiser of the bank’s choosing to come out to your house, take pictures and measurements and review the comparables in your neighborhood.
+You should expect to pay around $400-550 for an appraiser of the bank’s choosing to come out to your house, take pictures and measurements, and review the comparables in your neighborhood.
 The appraiser will then send his or her final opinion of value to your lender.
-If the value proves your LTV is 80 percent or less, they will remove the PMI.
+If the value proves your LTV is 80% or less, they will remove the PMI.

 Keep in mind that every lender has different rules and requirements.
-Many will allow you to remove your PMI if your LTV is 80 percent or less, but some require it to be 78 percent or less.
+Many will allow you to remove your PMI if your LTV is 80% or less, but some require it to be 78% or less.
 This is why it’s so important to call the customer service department before you begin the process to find out exactly what you’re aiming for.

-If you cannot put 20 percent down towards a new home, PMI is a necessary (and expensive) evil.
-The sooner you can get it off your loan, the more money you’ll put back in your pocket to put towards other savings goals.
+If you cannot put 20% down toward a new home, PMI is a necessary (and expensive) evil.
+The sooner you can get rid of it, the more money you’ll have in your pocket to either pay down your mortgage faster or put toward other financial goals.